architdatar/ml_uncertainty/README.md

      For ensemble models, it can inform if given features are truly important or if they just seem so due to the instability of the model.

-2. **Prediction intervals:** Can produce prediction and confidence intervals for mathematical models including ML models.
+2. **Prediction intervals:** Can produce prediction and confidence intervals for parametric and non-parametric ML models.

-3. **Error propagation:** For a model, what would be the prediction intervals look like given uncertainty in input data and / or model parameters?
+3. **Error propagation:** Propagates error from input / model parameters to the outputs.

 4. **Non-Linear regression:** Scikit-learn-style API to fit non-linear models.